nitish14920/MakeMyTrip/README.md

 Install git on your machine
 Clone our repository by running the command git clone https://github.com/nitish14920/MakeMyTrip
-Change directory to Internshala by running cd MakeMyTrip And then run the following commands npm install npm start
+Change directory to MakeMyTrip by running cd MakeMyTrip And then run the following commands npm install npm start